ChrsMark/ntua-Multimedia/README.md

 Features:

-1) Creating a playing lists with songs from your file system.
+1) Creating a playing list with songs from your file system.

 2) Take the full control of the playing progress through the play/pause/resume/fast-forward options.
 The playing progress are being displayed on a nice progress bar, giving the oportunity to know in which part of the song you are throuth the time.